Waxing and maintenance

 FOCUS Waxing and maintenance

 Every time you use your skis or snowboard, the base gets damaged.
 On wet snow, friction creates a film of water that slows you down.
-Without regular ski waxing, you lose speed and precision, and your equipment wears out prematurely.
+Without regular waxing, you lose speed and precision, and your equipment wears out prematurely.
 Maintenance isn't just for experts: whether you're a beginner or a pro, you deserve a smooth and safe ride.

 We recommend: